Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 If conservative measures are not sufficient, more invasive treatments may be considered:

 • Injection therapy: Injections of cortisone or hyaluronic acid can reduce inflammation and improve joint function.
-These treatments are often effective in the short term and can be repeated.
+These treatments are often effective in the short term and can be applied repeatedly.

-• Minimally invasive surgical interventions: Arthroscopic interventions can be performed to clean the joint and remove bone fragments.
-These interventions are less invasive than open surgeries and have shorter recovery times.
+• Minimally invasive surgical procedures: Arthroscopic procedures can be performed to clean the joint and remove bone fragments.
+These procedures are less invasive than open surgeries and have shorter recovery times.

 Surgical Treatment